DragonSenses/Curiosity/Rust/ch-9/ch09-02-recoverable-errors-with-result.md

 #### Benefits of Using `unwrap_or_else`

-Although this code has the same behavior as Listing 9-5, it doesn’t contain any `match` expressions and is cleaner to read.
+Although this code has the same behavior as Listing 9-5, it doesn't contain any `match` expressions and is cleaner to read.

 #### Further Reading

-Come back to this example after you’ve read Chapter 13, and look up the `unwrap_or_else` method in the standard library documentation.
-Many more of these methods can clean up huge nested `match` expressions when you’re dealing with errors.
+Come back to this example after you've read Chapter 13, and look up the `unwrap_or_else` method in the standard library documentation.
+Many more of these methods can clean up huge nested `match` expressions when you're dealing with errors.

 ### Shortcuts for Panic on Error: `unwrap` and `expect`

-Using `match` works well enough, but it can be a bit verbose and doesn’t always communicate intent well.
+Using `match` works well enough, but it can be a bit verbose and doesn't always communicate intent well.
 The `Result<T, E>` type has many helper methods defined on it to do various, more specific tasks.

 #### The `unwrap` Method